onaio/fhir-tooling/importer/README.md

 - See example [here](/importer/csv/careteams/users_careteam.csv)
 - The first two columns are __name__ and __id__ of the careTeam, while the last two columns are the __user(name)__ and __userID__ of the user getting assigned
 - You can also assign a couple of users during creation, by passing in the user's names and their ids as a string as shown in [careteam_full](/importer/csv/careteams/careteam_full.csv) in the eighth column

+# Setup Keycloak Roles

+This script is used to setup keycloak roles and groups.
+It takes in a csv file with the following columns:

+- **role**: The actual names of the roles you would like to create
+- **composite**: A boolean value that tells if the role has composite roles or not
+- **associated_roles**: Roles to be created/added to the main role as associated roles

+### Options

+- `setup` : (Required) This needs to be set to "roles" in order to initiate the setup process
+- `csv_file` : (Required) The csv file with the list of roles
+- `group` : (Not required) This is the actual group name.
+If not passed then the roles will just be created but not assigned to any group
+- `roles_max` : (Not required) This is the maximum number of roles to pull from the api.
+The default is set to 500.
+If the number of roles in your setup is more than this you will need to change this value

+### To run script
+1. Create virtualenv
+2. Install requirements.txt - `pip install -r requirements.txt`
+3. Create a `config.py` file.
+The `sample_config.py` is an example  of what this should look like.
+Populate it with the right credentials
+4. Run script - `python3 main.py --setup roles --csv_file csv/setup/roles.csv --group Supervisor`
+5. You can turn on logging by passing a `--log_level` to the command line as `info`, `debug` or `error`.
+For example `python3 main.py --setup roles --csv_file csv/setup/roles.csv --group Supervisor --log_level debug`